diablokitty/reading_notes/201_Reading_Notes_12.md

-# Reading notes for day 12 of 201
+# Reading Notes for Day 12 of 201:

 ### Reading JavaScript Canvas